inkwriter/chooseYourOwnAdventure/README.md

 To run this project, ensure:
 1. An OpenWeather API key.
-2. To Demo this project, please use Live Server or a local server to run the application.
+2. To demo this project, please use Live Server or a local server to run the application.

 ---

 ## Installation

 ### Steps to Run Locally:
-1. Clone the repository:
+1. **Clone the Repository**:
    ```bash
    git clone https://github.com/inkwriter/BanditsBane.git